lasseufpa/Raymobtime/README.md

 # Raymobtime
-Scripts for reading Raymobtime dataset.
+Scripts for reading Raymobtime dataset available in https://www.lasse.ufpa.br/raymobtime/.

 For reading HDF5 at MATLAB, start by InterpretRaymotimeHDF5.m